linzhangUCA/3421tpl-wall_bouncer/README.md

 > Please list and briefly describe the Python libraries used and files added/modified in this repository.

 ### Usage
 > Briefly describe how to use this robot.
-Assuming you are going to hand over your robot to another student who is not in this class.
+Imagine you are teaching a person how to use your robot.